-Tier 2 Vocabulary Year 7 - Individual Voices Poetry KO Poetry Key Terms Injustice Unfair Structural Techniques Language Techniques Word Nouns, adje ectives, Nuance A subtle differer nce Rhythm The beat of the poem Simile A comparison using like or classes auverbs, ve rbs, pronouns Deplorable able Awful and immoral Volta The point in the poem where Sinne as.
-Language The word cl hoices made and their Incandescent Passionate, usua Passionate, usually angry the mood changes Metaphor A comparison using is, was effect Vacillate Indecisive, move between Caesura A deliberate break or pause in a or were.
-Structure The way the e poem Ideology System of ideas System of ideas and ideals metric line Imagery When the writer creates a appears to a order and f a reader, the low Deceiceble Decenving batro Sentences running on over mental picture or image.
-Despicable Deserving hatred more than one line Personification Giving human attributes to Form The physica Il layout of what kind of Unconscionable Going beyond th respectability & ne bounds of understanding Stanza A group of lines in a poem something non-human. poem it is Adversity Difficulties to fa Difficulties to face and overcome Words that have the same rhyming sound Zoomorphism Giving animal attributes to something which is not an Tone Refers to "t and how a t one of voice" ext sounds, Laconic Brief and to the point rief and to the point animal. e.g. hum ous or serious Scheme Oxymoron Two words which directly Mood Connected to to readers Terms for Analysis: The poem Notor The nattern of stressed and and how th ey feel or Achieves Advances Affects Meter unstressed syllables Alliteration Repeating the same letter. playful, lone texts, e.g. ely, warm Allows Alludes to Builds Free Verse Lines of poetry that do not Connotations Associated words or Number of lines in or within a poem Concludes Confirms Conveys 1 follow any regular metrical ineanings.
-Denotes Develops Demonstrates Lines of postry that are Pathos Creating a strong emotional effect.
-Displays Justifies Exaggerates Blank Verse unrhymed but follow a regular Semantic field A group of words related by ted by 2 Encourages Enhances Establishes meter meaning.
-Tercet 3 Exemplifies Emphasises Explores Repetition Repeated words or phrases Emotive Language which appeals to anguage which appeals to Quatrain 4 Exposes Forces Generates Anaphora The repetition of words or Language the emotions.
-Quintet 5 Highlights Hints Identifies line or sentence Rhetorical Question A question which does not require an answer Sestet 6 Ignites Illustrates Impacts Motif A recurring image in a poem Imporativos Command words which Septet 7 Implies Identifies Indicates 1 direct the reader.
+Tier r 2 Vocabulary Year 7 - Individual Voices Poetry KO Poe Poetry Key Terms Injustice Unfair Stru ctural Techniques Lang uage Techniques Word Nouns, adje ctives, rbs, pronouns Nuance A subtle differen се Rhythm The beat of the poem Simile A comparison using like or classes Deplorable Awful and immor ral Volta The point in the poem where as.
+Language The word ch by the poet noices made and their Incandescent Passionate, usual lly angry the mood changes Metaphor A comparison using is, was effect Vacillate Indecisive, move between Caesura A deliberate break or pause in a metric line or were.
+Structure The way the e poem a reader, the Ideology System of ideas a and ideals Imagery When the writer creates a mental picture or image. order and fl Despicable Deserving hatred I Enjambment Sentences running on over more than one line Personification Giving human attributes to Form The physica Unconscionable Going beyond the respectability & u Stanza A group of lines in a poem something non-human. the poem, what kind of poem it is Adversity Difficulties to fac - Rhyme Words that have the same rhyming sound Zoomorphism Giving animal attributes to something which is not an Tone Refers to "tone and how a text Laconic Brief and to the point Rhyme Patterns of rhyming words animal. e.g. humor ous or serious Terms for Analysis: The poem Rhyme Patterns of rhyming words Scheme Oxymoron Two words which directly contrast, placed together.
+Mood Connected to read and how they feel Achieves Advances Affects Meter The pattern of stressed and unstressed syllables Alliteration Repeating the same letter. respond to t playful, lone texts, e.g. Allows Alludes to Builds Free Verse Lines of poetry that do not Connotations Associated words or Concludes Confirms Conveys follow any regular metrical meanings.
+Number Number o er of lines in or within a Denotes Develops Demonstrates structure Pathos Creating a strong emotional effect. poem Displays Justifies Exaggerates Blank Verse Lines of poetry that are unrhymed but follow a regular Semantic field A group of words related by Couplet 2 Encourages Enhances Establishes 1 meter meaning.
+Tercet 3 Exemplifies Emphasises Explores Repetition Repeated words or phrases Emotive Language which appeals to Quatrain 4 Exposes Forces Generates Anaphora The repetition of words or phrases at the beginning of a Language the emotions.
+Quintet 5 Highlights Hints Identifies 1 line or sentence Rhetorical Question A question which does not require an answer.
+Sestet 6 Ignites Illustrates Impacts Motif A recurring image in a poem Imperatives Command words which Septet 7 Implies Identifies Indicates direct the reader.
 Octave 8